- 1 cup Amish Friendship Bread Starter

 From Tera Huff: “I served the biscuits with chicken fried steak, creamed corn, mashed potatoes and gravy.
 My husband and I loved it!”

-From Jacqui Rossetter: “Try these–they are great and again so easy to make!”
+From Jacqui Rossetter: “They are great and so easy to make!”